Reloaded-Project/Reloaded.Memory.Buffers/docs/index.md

 ## About

-!!! info "`Reloaded.Memory.Buffers` is a library for allocating memory between a given minimum and maximum memory address"
+!!! info "`Reloaded.Memory.Buffers` is a library for allocating memory between a given minimum and maximum memory address, for C# and Rust"

 With the following properties: